We Pursue Or Challenge Modifications Of Your Divorce Decree

 To ask the court to change your alimony, child support or child custody order at any point after your divorce is final, your attorney must file a motion with the court.
 The motion must demonstrate that there has been a material change in circumstances that warrants a modification of the order.

 And, in the case of an order dealing with child support or custody, the motion also must explain how the proposed modification would serve the best interests of the child.
-Our Rockville and Frederick family law attorneys at Haspel & McLeod, P.C., have many years of experience in pursuing and challenging requests for modifications of alimony, child support, child visitation and child custody.
+Our Rockville and Frederick family law attorneys at McLeod, Weschler & Yeager, P.C., have many years of experience in pursuing and challenging requests for modifications of alimony, child support, child visitation and child custody.

 The Process Of Modifying A Child Support Order